POGIL

-Process Oriented Guided Inquiry Learning (POGIL)is an activity-based, group-learning instructional strategy.
-The main objective of POGIL is to help the students to master the discipline, content, and develop essential learning skills simultaneously.
+Process Oriented Guided Inquiry Learning (POGIL) is an activity-based, group-learning instructional strategy.

 POGIL was created in 1994 to improve teaching of general chemistry.
-Today, POGIL is implemented in a wide range of subjects in more than 1,000 American high schools and colleges.
+Today, POGIL is implemented in more than 1,000 American high schools and colleges.

 Activities

-There are two crucial aspects to the design of a POGIL activity.
-First, sufficient appropriate information must be provided for the initial exploration so that students are able to develop the desired concepts.
-Second, the guiding questions must be sequenced in constructed manner so that students reach the appropriate conclusion, develop various process and learn skills.
+The design of a POGIL activity must be sufficient in appropriate information for the initial exploration so that students are able to develop the desired concepts.
+Second, the guiding questions must be sequenced so that students reach the appropriate conclusion.

 Typically, the first few questions build on students' prior knowledge and direct attention to the information provided by the model.
 This is followed by questions designed to help promote the recognitions of relationships and patterns in the data, leading toward some concept development.
 The final questions may involve applying the concepts to new situations and generalizing students' new knowledge and understanding.
-Thus, POGIL activities follow the structure of the learning cycle of exploration, concept invention, and application.
 POGIL instruction has a strong basis in constructivism.

-Classroom implementation

 Students in a POGIL classroom may work in small groups of three or four to tackle a specifically designed activity.
 Each student is assigned a role, such as a task manager, recorder, spokesperson, or reflector.
 The instructor acts as a facilitator.
-In their groups, students may discuss and analyze problems and their answers to questions that are crafted to help lead them to consider the general ideas in question and to construct their own understanding of important concepts.
+In their groups, students may discuss and analyze problems and their answers to questions that are crafted.
 As they formulate their ideas, they may share their understanding and discoveries with other groups.

-Rather than having the instructor begin class by defining terms and laying out concepts, students work actively to master material and formulate a deeper understanding of content.
-Built into the experience is the support of a variety of important process skills, including communication, teamwork, and critical thinking, which translates to a more complete understanding of the entire concept, and a lasting understanding of the material.
+Rather than having the instructor begin class by defining terms and laying out concepts, students work actively to understand the content.